aivaraleksiev/Sticky-notes.com/README.md

   - Start with POCO library https://pocoproject.org/ , https://github.com/pocoproject/poco
   - Write some web server logic
 - Write business logic regarding sticky notes operations.
+- `TODO` Add at least two more goals regarding REST API.

 ## P1 Goals
 - Choose some logging library for help.
 Something that is easy to use and quick to configure.